RausellLab/CNVscore/README.md

 ## News

-ou may follow us in Twitter for regular news and updates:
+You may follow us in Twitter for regular news and updates:
 <https://twitter.com/AntonioRausell>

-# CNVscore
-Machine-learning model for the prioritization of CNVs with uncertainty estimates in rare disease patients